hapi-server/client-python/README.rst

 Documentation
 -------------

 All of the features are extensively demonstrated in the `hapi\_demo.ipynb` Jupyter Notebook.
+The notebook shows example usage of the functions in this package that can be copied into a script or onto a Python command line.

 The output of the read-only version of the notebook can be viewed